-Taputapuātea is a sacral site and cultural landscape on Ra’iatea Island (part of the Society Islands) in French Polynesia.
+Taputapuātea is a sacral site and cultural land- and seascape on Ra’iatea Island, part of the Society Islands.

-It consists of several archaeological sites and marae (temples).
-Its main feature is the Taputapuātea marae complex, constructed from the 14th -18th centuries which is considered the central temple of Eastern Polynesia and which has a strong oral tradition connected with it.
-It is of continuing importance to a living culture: the sites fell into disrepair after the Europeans settled in this area, but were restored in 1968 and as recent as the 1990s.
+The site consists of several archaeological sites and marae (temples).
+Its main feature is the Taputapuātea marae complex, constructed in the 14th -18th centuries, which is considered the central temple of Eastern Polynesia and has a strong oral tradition connected with it.
+It was built between land and sea at the end of a peninsula.
+The marae are of continuing importance to living Polynesian culture.

 Community Perspective: Dennis visited already in 1991 and advised coming with a knowledgeable guide.

 a once in a lifetime visit to an amazing site. having read about the site being introduced as a new world heritage location i decided i had to visit for myself.

 after 5 flights, 2 ferries and 3 car rentals the site did not disappoint.

 a very simple, easy and beautiful drive from the main village of uturoa.

 the marae complex is on the southeast coast of raiatea on a gorgeous lagoon. it is possible to see the break in the reef beyond to see how the ancient peoples would have navigated to the site by boat.

 i was lucky enough to travel around other islands to familiarize myself with the polynesian culture before arriving at the ultimate site known throughout all of polynesia as a sacred complex.